ShakthiSampath/Web-Designing-NIIT-Ltd/Assignment-2-Data_Visualization/Placement Dashboard/Readme.md

 And when _Clicked_ on a Branch it would _update_ the _number of students_
 placed from that _branch_ in _five consecutive years_ through the Bar Chart.

+Also a Zipped Directory has been added for Convenience.